 Student: Eric Severson (passed PhD qualifying exam)

-- E. Severson, R. Nilssen, T. Undeland, N. Mohan, "Investigation of dual purpose winding approaches for bearingless ac homopolar motors," IEEE IPEC, May 2014, Hiroshima, Japan, Accepted
+- E. Severson, R. Nilssen, T. Undeland, N. Mohan, "Dual purpose no voltage winding design for the bearingless ac homopolar and consequent pole motors," IEEE IPEC/ECCE-Asia, pp. 1412-1419, May 2014, Hiroshima, Japan

 - E. Severson, R. Nilssen, T. Undeland, N. Mohan, "Suspension force model for bearingless ac homopolar machines designed for flywheel energy storage," IEEE GCC, pp. 274-279, November 2013, Doha, Qatar